Server Settings Frequently Asked Questions

 # Theme / Customization

-- Updating through the front end: Server Settings > Maintenance > Update.
+- Updating in the user interface: Server Settings > Maintenance > Update.

 # How can I see my BTCPay version?